HIGH-TECH DENTISTRY AND AWARD-WINNING SMILE MAKEOVERS

-DENTAL IMPLANT FAILURE
+DENTAL IMPLANTS FAILURE

-Improper Placement of Dental Implants
+Improper Placement of the Implants

 Loose Dental Implants